peterzeller/antidote/src/antidote_locks.md

 ### Performance

-Since it is quite expensive to move from one DC to another (the other DC )
+Since it is quite expensive to move from one DC to another (the other DC has to catch up to the same snapshot time), we want to avoid sending a lock to a different DC if it is still required locally.
+However, it should eventually be sent to the other DC to guarantee liveness/fairness.

+To achieve this goal, we use the following strategy:

+Always send the lock to the requesting DC if it has been held locally for more than `?MaxLockHoldDuration`.
+Otherwise, only send the lock if it has not been used in the last `?MinExclusiveLockDuration` (since it is likely to be used again).